sixteenjune/baka-cli/README.md

 # baka-cli

-A simple Lua-based command runner for automating system tasks.
+A simple Lua-based, Cirno-inspired, command runner for automating system tasks.

 `baka` provides a lightweight CLI framework where commands are written as Lua modules.
 It is designed to be simple, hackable, and easy to extend.